 The Vision They Need, The Style They Want

 Fashion isn’t only for adults.
 Your budding fashionista or trendy young stud wants to look awesome, so don’t forget about style.
 When your kids look great, they’ll feel great!
 Give them the top-quality eyewear they need without compromising on style.
 Your kids are a lot more likely to wear glasses when they like the way they look.

 Encourage, stay positive, and don’t give up.
 Avoid telling them what you want them to wear.
 Let them choose for themselves.
 In the end, they’re the ones wearing the glasses.
 Making decisions is an important life skill, something they’ll need as they grow up and become more independent.

 For younger children, use positive words to encourage them.
 Talk about how glasses are like magic, letting them see beautiful things around them.
 Show them how a pretty flower or a bright red truck looks with the glasses on, and how different it looks with the glasses off.
 For older kids, throw in a little pop culture.
 Tell them how trendy they’ll look by showing them pictures of celebrities who also wear glasses.
 You’ll also rack up some cool parent points.

-At TSO Cypress, we have the experience and unique approach to children’s eyewear that will make your kids want to wear their glasses.
+At Texas State Optical Cypress, we have the experience and unique approach to children’s eyewear that will make your kids want to wear their glasses.
 Schedule an eye exam today – you can book an appointment online right here.
 If you have any questions or concerns, give us a call and we’ll be glad to help.